nisanthc/bookstore/README.md

     4. Installing required python package for this project

-        1. Create requirements.txt & the below lines in it.
-Finally save it under E: drive Flask==0.10.1 flask-restful==0.3.7 requests==2.22.0
+        1. Create requirements.txt & add the below lines in it.
+And save it under E: drive Flask==0.10.1 flask-restful==0.3.7 requests==2.22.0